CodeReadingClubs/Resources/exercises.md

 * What is the *second* think that you see?
 Why?

-* Are these two things (variables, classes, prorgramming concepts) related?
+* Are these two things (variables, classes, programming concepts) related?

 #### Discuss the results (10 mins)

 Discuss the results as a group.
 What lines of facts or concepts were chosen by everyone versus by only a few people?

 Reflect also on what kind of knowledge did you use in this exercise?
-Knowledge of the domain, of the progamming language?
+Knowledge of the domain, of the programming language?
 Of a framework?
 What knowledge do you think might be needed to better understand this code?

 ### Code structure